 Once you've completed your content audit and as you're writing and revising copy for your site, you should also start to assemble assets for your site.
 Good photography and compelling video, for instance, can sometimes tell your story or convey your information more effectively than text alone.

 In migration, you'll be building your web pages out in the content management system.
 Your project team will have already built out the structure for your site in the CMS; you'll populate those templates with your content and images.
 In most cases, content authors should build their pages in the system.
-Depending on the size of the site you're building, you may consider hiring students or temps to help with the migration effort.
 The web team may also be able to assist with large-scale migration in certain cases.